This brief guide is designed for students in Humanities E-100, a Fall 2022 Extension school class taught by Stephen Shoemaker.

 When you're far from Cambridge, identifying books in print and on shelves in Harvard's library buildings can seem like a futile exercise.
 You can, however, often get your hands on items your find in HOLLIS even if you live many miles away from the Yard.

 WorldCat: this is a database of library catalogs and useful for identifying college, university, and other library collections that are in your vicinity.
-Search for the title and then enter your ZIPCODE to identify your options.
+Search for the title; WorldCat will attempt to geolocate, but you can also enter your ZIPCODE to identify your options.

 With WorldCat, you're going beyond the BorrowDirect consortium and beyond our reciprocal lending agreements.
 However, as long as any of the area libraries allow you in (often a phone call or a scan of the website will clarify policy), you'll be in luck!